 According to the TIOBE programming community index, Java has been the most popular programming language in the world since 2002.
 Java is the language of choice for creating applications, be they desktop, web or mobile based.
 This widespread use has led to a huge demand for developers with a strong base in Core Java and the frameworks used for building applications.

 The Full Stack Java Developer program at MCIT prepares you to master the skills essential for roles in Java development.
 Students learn the most important aspect of computer programming: the ability to reason.
-Students are able to build on strong foundations and upon completion of this profile path can take up such roles as Core Java developer, enterprise application developer, web-services developer, and mobile application developer.
+Students are able to build on strong foundations and upon completion of this profile path can take up roles such as:

 Developers are often thought of as problem solvers, so if you are inquisitive by nature and want to learn something new each day then this is the program for you.
 Also, in this digital age, software development is an industry that offers attractive salaries at a beginner level.